backdrop-contrib/prod_check/README.txt

 Note: This 'hidden link' makes use of the APC supplied PHP code and is subject to the PHP license: http://www.php.net/license/3_01.txt .
+The OPcache variant is taken from https://github.com/rlerdorf/opcache-status .

 Updates